cbarr123/DailyJournal/src/README.md

 Daily Journal Project

-- part 3 finished on 7/19
+- chapter 3 finished on 7/19
-- part 4 json server comnplete on 8/2
+- chapter 4 json server comnplete on 8/2
+- chapter 5 began on Tues, 8/6